-Now, by default, your receive addresses will be native SegWit addresses, the most efficient type.
+By default, Coinomi will show you native SegWit addresses, the most efficient type.
 Those start with "bc1" for Bitcoin.
 If you are using any service that doesn't yet support sending coins to it, you can select the "compatibility" type which is supported by most services.
-If necessary, you an also create legacy addresses .
+If necessary, you can also create legacy addresses.
+Any of the 3 addresses can be used freely.
+Read the examples below for Bitcoin addresses:

 Default addresses start with "bc1..." and are the most efficient address format.
 Not all services may be able to send to this address format yet.
 Try to receive coins in this address type whenever possible.